8 Symptoms of a Hormonal Imbalance You Didn’t Know

 Hot flashes and night sweats are often associated with hormonal changes that occur during menopause.
 However, they can show up at earlier ages due to imbalances in hormonal activity.

-Though low levels of estrogen were thought to be the cause before, now it’s understood that it is a deficiency of progesterone or problems with the adrenal gland and thyroid.
+Though low levels of estrogen were thought to be the cause for early menopause, now it’s understood that it is mainly caused by a deficiency of progesterone or problems with the adrenal gland and thyroid.

 6. Vaginal dryness